 Tips and Tricks

-- For a thinner glaze, whisk in more orange juice, a teaspoon at a time.
+- For a thinner icing, whisk in more orange juice, a teaspoon at a time.

 - For a thicker glaze, add more powdered sugar until you get the consistency you like.